MarkEWaite/gke-experiment/tutorial.md

 Click the **Continue** button to move to the next step.

 ## Installing Helm
 [Helm](https://www.helm.sh/) is the package manager for Kubernetes.
-For this installation of CJE2, you will use Helm to setup your cluster's [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
+For this installation of CloudBees Core, you will use Helm to configure [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) to your cluster.

-### Install Helm
+### Download Helm
 1. In Cloud Shell, download and install the Helm binary.
 Helm has two parts the client command line tool and the server component called Tiller.
 ```bash
 wget https://storage.googleapis.com/kubernetes-helm/helm-v2.6.2-linux-amd64.tar.gz